hilaire/doyen/README.md

 # doyen
-Bits and code for a dean coder
+Bits and codes for dean coders

+Import in a Cuis-Smalltalk-Dev repository.